arcaldwell49/academic-kickstart-1/content/authors/_index.md

   url: "https://www.usariem.army.mil/"

 # Short bio (displayed in user profile at end of posts)
-bio: Hello, and welcome to my website.
+bio: Hello, and welcome to my personal website.
 I am exercise physiologist by training and also work as an applied statistician (Graduate Statistician by the American Statistical Association).

 interests:
 - Environmental & Exercise Physiology